HoerTech-gGmbH/openMHA/COMPILATION.md

 ## II.
 Compiling from source on macOS

 ### macOS prerequisites
-- macOS 14.4.
-Other versions may work, too.
 - Homebrew with the following packages:
   - `brew install jack`
   - `brew install libsndfile pkgconfig portaudio liblo eigen pytorch`